Claude Code plugin · v0.2.1

 record + index

-After every edit or exploration: stamps updated: on written notes, regenerates INDEX.md, and records what happened this turn — code edits, note writes, exploration count.
+After every edit or read: stamps updated: on written notes, regenerates INDEX.md, and records what happened this turn — code edits, note writes, exploration count, and which notes were opened.
+Reading a topic note counts as a consult; reading anything else is exploration.

 fires: PostToolUse · matcher: …Edit|Write|Read|Grep|Glob